-The Silver Age was an explosion of new ideas that expanded the DC Comics universe and with no Seduction of the Innocent on the horizon it seemed like the best days were in front of the comics industry.
+The Silver Age was an explosion of new ideas that expanded the DC Comics universe and with no Seduction of the Innocent on the horizon, it seemed like the best days were in front of the comics industry.
 The readers of the Silver Age became the adults of the Bronze Age and, as they began to inherit the industry that they loved, new ideas and approaches began to emerge that would forever change the medium.
 And while the Vietnam War would evoke social discourse from the other side of the world, the changing social landscape of the nation caused a stir much closer to home.

-In the sixties Green Lantern found himself alongside the Man of Steel, but the 1970’s were providing no “Sunshine Superman” moments for Hal Jordan as he floundered as a character needing a makeover.
+In the sixties, Green Lantern found himself alongside the Man of Steel, but the 1970s were providing no “Sunshine Superman” moments for Hal Jordan as he floundered as a character needing a makeover.
 The job of a test pilot no longer stirred the imagination of readers for whom the romanticized notion of space travel had ebbed and the series found itself on a major decline.
 Julie Schwartz would once again take a major role in the history of Green Lantern, and along with it helped orchestrate mainstream attention for the character.

 Hard Travelling Times, Hard Travelling Heroes

 With young Silver Age comic book readers sticking with the medium it was only a matter of time before some of them entered the industry.
-Many comic book veterans like Mort Weisinger retired, making way for new talent and people like Marv Wolfman and Len Wein rose in the ranks.
+Many comic book veterans like Mort Weisinger retired, making way for new talent, and people like Marv Wolfman and Len Wein rose in the ranks.
 Julie Schwartz turned to emerging talent Dennis O’Neil to try to salvage the Green Lantern series.
-O’Neil, Wolfman and Wein represented a new generation of storytellers who weren’t satisfied with the old school method of editors managing a stable of titles that they steered in a unified narrative vision.
-Along with their laid back style of dressing came the need to create comics that told personal stories driven by their own sense of conscience.
+O’Neil, Wolfman, and Wein represented a new generation of storytellers who weren’t satisfied with the old school method of editors managing a stable of titles that they steered in a unified narrative vision.
+Along with their laid-back style of dressing came the need to create comics that told personal stories driven by their own sense of conscience.
 When Schwartz teamed O’Neil with artist Neal Adams lightning was captured in a bottle.

 Given a lot of creative control over the series, O’Neil teamed Green Lantern with Green Arrow, pushing Hal a bit further to the right and Oliver Queen to the left as a way to explore opposing points of view.
 Placing the two men at odds with each other the heroes took to the road with Guardian Appa Ali Apsa to explore the social strains of America.
-The “Hard Travelling Heroes” series of books tackled social issues including overpopulation, race relations and drug use.
-Oliver Queen’s ward, Speedy, would famously become a drug addict in Green Lantern #85 in a story which gained national headlines and helped change the Comics Code of Authority for the first time since 1955.
+The “Hard Travelling Heroes” series of books tackled social issues including overpopulation, race relations, and drug use.
+Oliver Queen’s ward, Speedy, would famously become a drug addict in Green Lantern #85 in a story that gained national headlines and helped change the Comics Code of Authority for the first time since 1955.

 O’Neil and Adams’ often referenced work on Green Lantern helped to define the Bronze Age of comics, but their liberal stance on the hot societal issues of the day did more to help make headlines than sell comics.
-By now a bi-monthly series, Green Lantern ceased publication in 1972 after 89 issues and the last of O’Neil and Adams’ work would move to the pages of The Flash where Green Lantern would be relegated to a back up feature for four years.
+By now a bi-monthly series, Green Lantern ceased publication in 1972 after 89 issues and the last of O’Neil and Adams’ work would move to the pages of The Flash where Green Lantern would be relegated to a backup feature for four years.

 In 1976 DC Comics would re-light the central power battery and re-start publication of a regular Green Lantern series.
 Picking up where he left off writer Denny O’Neil would team with Mike Grell on issue 90 before eventually turning the series over to Len Wein and then to Marv Wolfman.